saurabhksatya/NeuroForge/README.md

 **Currently in Development**

-This project is being developed as a web-based machine learning platform focused on simplifying model training, evaluation, visualization, and prediction workflows for end users.
+This project is being developed as a web-based machine learning platform focused on simplifying model training, evaluation, visualization, and prediction workflows for end users..